+In compliance with GOs 95 and 165, BVES has an ongoing program to assess and remediate noncompliant distribution poles that pose a fire risk.
+Since the entire BVES service area is in a HFTD Tier 2 and 3, any pole failure is considered a high fire risk.
+Bear Valley is above 3000 ft sea level and is subject to heavy loading requirements.
+Overhead distribution lines are exposed to severe weather including heavy snow, ice, and high winds.
 GO 95 Rule 43.1 requires BVES to design, build, and maintain their overhead facilities to withstand foreseeable fire-wind conditions in the service territory.
 Poles that are not compliant with GO 95 safety factors will be identified, and the appropriate remediation will be designed and implemented.
 Meeting or exceeding the mandates of GO 95 is critical to mitigate wildfires.
 Depending on the nature and extent of the noncompliance, the remediation will require either repair (e.g., the installation or modification of guy wires) or complete replacement of the pole, including removal and reinstallation of all attachments, all within the time frames required by GO 95.
 GO 95 is aimed at the safety of personnel, the public, and also at preserving the reliability of the power grid.
 Risk is significantly reduced when poles are brought into compliance with laws directed at preserving safety and reliability.
-BVES plans to increase the rate at which poles are required to evaluated per GO 95 standards.
-By assessing poles and remedying failures at a faster rate, BVES can significantly acceleratereduce its fire risk.
+BVES plans to significantly accelerate this program by increasing its annual pole evaluation to 1,600 poles per year.
+By assessing poles and remedying failures at a faster rate, BVES can significantly reduce its fire risk.

-As of December 31, 2020, and presented in the Q4 QDR, BVES has evaluated 2,703 poles since 2018 (213 in 2020); 1,155 failed the inspection criteria; 751 poles were replaced and 113 remediated.
+As of December 31, 2020, and presented in the Q4 QDR, BVES has evaluated 2,703 poles since 2018 (191 in 2020); 1,155 failed the inspection criteria; 751 poles were replaced and 113 remediated.
 Corrective action for the remaining poles that failed inspection is being undertaken.
 As noted above, this is an ongoing project that is expected to be completed by 2026.
 BVES is coordinating this project with its projects to replace bare wire with covered wire (34 kV and 4 kV systems) as there is significant synergy in executing the two together.